batmanlab/python-progressbar/README.txt

 of widgets:
  - a string, which always shows itself

- - a ProgressBarWidget, which may return a different value every time its update method is called
+ - a progressbar.Widget, which may return a different value every time its update method is called

- - a ProgressBarWidgetHFill, which is like ProgressBarWidget, except it expands to fill the remaining width of the line.
+ - a progressbar.WidgetHFill, which is like progressbar.Widget, except it
+   expands to fill the remaining width of the line.

 The progressbar module is very easy to use, yet very powerful.
 It will also